doecode/server/src/main/java/gov/osti/services/DOECode API Services.md

 `GET` /services/metadata/{codeId}

 Retrieve the metadata by its *{codeId}* value.
 Values returned as single JSON Objects.
 See [metadata example below](#json_example) for metadata JSON format.
+Optionally, you may specify the query path parameter "format=yaml" to retrieve this information in YAML format.
+JSON is the default output format.

 ```json
 { "metadata" :